vkbo/novelWriter/docs/source/tech_storage.rst

 If successful, the old data file is then removed, and the temporary file replaces it.
 This ensures that the previously saved data is only replaced when the new data has been successfully saved to the storage medium.

-For the project XML file, a ``.bak`` file is in addition kept, which will always contain the previous version of the file, although when auto-save is enabled, they may have the same content.
-If the opening of a project file fails, novelWriter will automatically try to open the ``.bak`` file instead.

 Project Meta Data